rasinfosec/scripts/tenable/readme.md

 This will allow you to download tenable scan data for both SC and IO for a time period specified in the settings.py.

-There is some initial setup to ensure the directories, pip3 install the imports, etc.
+There is some initial setup to ensure the directories are setup, pip3 install the imports, etc.

 ```/api/download/tmp/```